 Psalm 91- A Prayer For Strength is one of the prayers I said each day which allowed God access to my life through a very difficult time.

 Click here to see the first page of this article including the words to Psalm 91.

-When we are ill or when we seem otherwise trapped by the circumstances of our life, we may struggle to physically fight for survival, for food or for justice.
+When we live with illness or when we seem otherwise trapped by the circumstances of our life, we may struggle to physically fight for survival, for food or for justice.

 Faith in God allows us to fight (and surrender) spiritually.